-PersDig@UMD is a co-founder of the Persian Manuscript Initiative (PMI)—a multi-institutional initiative that will partner with leading libraries and archives around the world to help expand the number of Persian manuscripts available online and improve the quality of metadata we have for them.
-PMI will focus especially on preserving Persian manuscripts (both digitally and in their physical form) that may be at a risk of loss.
-In partnership with the Hill Museum and Manuscript Library (HMML) and local partners we have initiated projects in the Raja of Mahmudabad Palace Library (Lucknow, India) and the National Archive of Afghanistan (Kabul).
+The Persian Manuscript Initiative (PMI) partners with leading libraries and archives around the world to digitally preserve Persian manuscripts and improve the quality of metadata we have for them.
+PMI is focused especially on preserving Persian manuscripts that may be at a risk of loss.
+In partnership with the Hill Museum and Manuscript Library (HMML) and local partners we have initiated projects in the Raja of Mahmudabad Palace Library (Lucknow, India) and the Anjuman-i Taraqqi-i Urdu (Karachi, Pakistan).
 Please see the PMI website for more details on all of these projects.

 Senior Lecturer at Leiden University

 Associate Professor and Director of Graduate Studies at University of Michigan

 Raymond J. Nelson Professor and Chair of the Department of Middle Eastern and South Asian Languages and Cultures and former Director of Studies in Women and Gender at the University of Virginia

 Manning Assistant Professor of Comparative Literature, Brown University

 Chair, Department of Modern Languages and Comparative Literature at Boston University

 Associate Professor of Persianate and Comparative Literature

 Professor of History and Near and Middle Eastern Civilizations at the University of Toronto and the Chair of the Department of Historical Studies at the University of Toronto-Mississauga.